alexacalkhoven/benchbae/README.md

 # BenchBae
 MMPP (Team 1) Calgary Hacks 2021 Submission.
-We are submitting to Tier 1, as well as the Cloud Computing and UX/UI bounty.
+We are submitting to Tier 1, as well as the Google Cloud, Cloud Computing and UX/UI bounty.

 ## Access
 Find BenchBae here: https://benchbae.netlify.app/